Icon of program: Brave

 Brave automatically connects to devices via a Secure Sockets Layer (SSL) connection.
 This prevents ISPs, hackers, and other third parties from intercepting data sent between computer and website servers.
 In addition, it encrypts all data sent to and from websites, giving users more privacy.

-The built-in tracking protection provided by Brave browser blocks sites that track users across the internet.
-This prevents data collection by any site visited or feature used including Facebook "Like" buttons, Google Analytics code, Twitter widgets, etc.
+The built-in tracking protection provided by the Brave browser blocks sites that track users across the internet.
+This prevents data collection by any site visited or feature used, including Facebook "Like" buttons, Google Analytics code, Twitter widgets, etc.

 Brave also gives users the option of blocking all trackers that are found on web pages.
 This includes cookies and other tracking scripts used to record browsing activity.
 It is worth mentioning that adblockers can't block these because they are not ads but rather recordings of user activity.